-2. Minimize The Usage Of FlashThe built-in flash present in cellphones phone always produces harsh-looking photos as you cannot control its direction.
+2. Minimise The Usage Of FlashThe built-in flash present in cellphones phone always produces harsh-looking photos as you cannot control its direction.
 Try to move the subject or the camera towards natural light of the environment.
 This is one of the most basic smartphone photography tips.

 4. Tap to FocusPlace the object and then position your smartphone wherever you want to for the best shot.
 Now, simply tap on the phone's screen on the object (or other elements in the picture which you want to keep in focus).
 By doing so, the lights and focal point will auto adjust to give the best results of your image.
 Even though the focus here doesn't work the way it does in DSLRs, it does a fairly good job in presenting aesthetically pleasing results.
 One major benefit of autofocus is that it doesn't require any additional software or hardware.
 This is one such tip for smartphone photography that makes it even more easy and cheap to implement.

 5. Candids Over PosesThe essence of a photograph lies in how naturally the subject in the image was captured.
-Studies show that candids, where a person is not looking into the camera's lens have a better impression on observers than when a person poses, where a person looks in the camera, controls how the picture should be, gets about 10 shots clicked and then picks the best from those.
-To put it in simpler terms, poses are what people do to show their best and candids are what people do to show their real side.
+Studies show that candids, where a person is not looking into the camera's lens have a better impression on observers than when a person poses, where a person looks in the camera, controls how the picture should be, gets about ten shots clicked and then picks the best from those.
+To put this tip for smartphone photography in simpler terms, poses are what people do to show their best and candids are what people do to show their real side.
 And candids turn out to be a clear winner in most cases.

 7. There's No Harm In Some EditingThere are literally a million photo editing apps for smartphones.
 Pick the one you like the most - VSCO Cam, Snapseed, Adobe Lightroom, or Instagram.
 Now, you might as well reduce the intensity of the edits because you don't want to overkill with your photo.
 The right filters are the key to one of the best smartphone photography tips and tricks.
-With just a change in colours, hue, lighting, and contrast will give your photo a much needed professional boost.
+With just a change in colours, hue, lighting, and contrast, you would shoot professional snaps.
 And you don't need to learn Photoshop for that.
 Smartphone apps have come a long way and can get your job done in no time.

 10. Free Up The JunkStanding on top of a hill and enjoying the breathtaking sunset view, you decide to capture the moment from your smartphone.
-You tap on click but this appears: "not enough storage".
-To avoid this massacre, free up storage space on your smartphone and cloud as well prior to starting your trip.
-You can also select options such as "optimize image size" to store your image in lower resolution, thereby sparing more space for new photos.
+You tap on click, but this appears: "Not enough storage".
+To avoid this massacre, free up storage space on your smartphone and cloud as well before starting your trip.
+You can also select options such as "optimise image size" to store your image in lower resolution, thereby sparing more space for new photos.

 11. Have Fun And Explore!In the end, it's all about how much fun photography is to you.
 Click all types of shots, experiment with angles, click multiple shots of the same subject and choose the best one, try warm and cold colours, and learn new things.
 You can also download third-party camera apps such as Camera FV-5, Open Camera, or Camera MX to get extra features absent in your phone's default camera application.

-Every picture has a story to tell and you wouldn't want to miss out on telling yours.
-So pick up your smartphone (along with a power bank), use these smartphone photography tips and tricks and get ready to smash that click button on your camera screen the next time you take a trip.
+Every picture has a story to tell, and you wouldn't want to miss out on telling yours.
+So pick up your smartphone (along with a power bank), use these smartphone photography tips and tricks and get ready to smash that camera click button on your next trip!